 The payload is the GVM less the Kerb Mass.

 This can vary greatly from model to model and can vary from about 500KG to 1500Kg.

-It is important to think about the types of cargo you will carry and how this will effect your choice of vehicle.
-A florist carrying flower will need a low payload whereas a builder carrying bricks will need a high paylaod.
+It is important to think about the types of cargo you will carry and how this will affect your choice of vehicle.
+A florist carrying flower will need a low payload whereas a builder carrying bricks will need a high payload.